aws/amazon-ec2-instance-selector/README.md

       --memory-max string                              Maximum Amount of Memory available (Example: 4 GiB) If --memory-min is not specified, the lower bound will be 0
       --memory-min string                              Minimum Amount of Memory available (Example: 4 GiB) If --memory-max is not specified, the upper bound will be infinity
-      --network-encryption                             Instance Types that support automatic network encryption in-transit --network-interfaces int                         Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
+      --network-encryption                             Instance Types that support automatic network encryption in-transit --network-interfaces int32                       Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
-      --network-interfaces-max int                     Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
+      --network-interfaces-max int32                   Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
-      --network-interfaces-min int                     Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity
+      --network-interfaces-min int32                   Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity
       --network-performance int                        Bandwidth in Gib/s of network performance (Example: 100) (sets --network-performance-min and -max to the same value)
       --network-performance-max int                    Maximum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-min is not specified, the lower bound will be 0
       --network-performance-min int                    Minimum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-max is not specified, the upper bound will be infinity